tgrovers-cloud/Brainwaves/README.md

-🎧 BrainWaves

-A Spotify DJ-style controller built with Kotlin, Jetpack Compose, and Node.js

-Overview

-BrainWaves is an Android app that lets you control Spotify playback using a DJ-inspired interface, similar to a CDJ deck.
-Users can link their Spotify account, browse presets, search for tracks, queue songs, control playback, and scrub through tracks using a jog wheel.

-The project focuses on clean architecture, secure authentication, and custom UI interactions.

-Features

-🔐 Spotify OAuth login (secure, backend-handled)
+**🎧 BrainWaves — Spotify DJ Controller**

+Android app that controls Spotify playback using a custom DJ-style interface

+Why this project matters

+This project demonstrates my ability to build a real-world mobile application that integrates with an external API, handles authentication securely, and implements custom UI interactions.

+**What it does**

+Lets users link their Spotify account

-▶️ Play, pause, skip tracks
+Play, pause, skip, search, and queue tracks

-🔍 Search for tracks and queue them

-🎛️ DJ-style jog wheel for seeking through a song

-🎚️ Preset-based browsing (e.g. Chill, House, Focus)
+Browse music using presets (e.g. Chill, House, Focus)

+Scrub through a track using a DJ-style jog wheel

-📊 Real-time playback position and duration
+Displays live playback position and track info

-💡 Neon / glass-style UI inspired by CDJ-3000 decks

-Tech Stack
-Mobile
+**Tech Stack**

+**Frontend (Android)**

 Kotlin